-Record the interaction in your logbook and inform your fisheries department itself, and cut the line as close to the hook as practical.
+Record the interaction in your logbook and inform your fisheries department

 Identify and record the turtle species, if possible, and record any tag numbers.

 HANDLING OF TURTLES ENTANGLED BY LONGLINE GEAR

 The point of this guidance is to encourage removal of as much line as possible before the turtle is free to swim away.